Abhishek-2502/Django_Notes_App_Separate_EC2/README.md

-# Jenkins Declarative Pipeline Setup
+# Jenkins Declarative Pipeline Setup (Multi-EC2 Deployment)

-This guide provides step-by-step instructions for setting up a Jenkins declarative pipeline to automate the build and deployment of a Django Notes App using Docker and Jenkins.
+This guide provides step-by-step instructions for setting up a Jenkins Declarative Pipeline to automate the build and deployment of a Django Notes App using Docker.
+Jenkins is installed on one AWS EC2 instance, and the application is deployed on another EC2 instance via SSH.

 ---